nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 }
 ```

-The setup above looks similar to `Suphle\Contracts\Services\Decorators\SystemModelEdit`, but has some significant enforcements:
+The setup above looks similar to `Suphle\Contracts\Services\CallInterceptors\SystemModelEdit`, but has some significant enforcements:

-- The call to `Suphle\Contracts\Services\Decorators\MultiUserModelEdit::getResource` will throw a `Suphle\Exception\Explosives\EditIntegrityException` if no [path authorization](/docs/v1/authorization#Route-based-authorization) is found.
+- The call to `Suphle\Contracts\Services\CallInterceptors\MultiUserModelEdit::getResource` will throw a `Suphle\Exception\Explosives\EditIntegrityException` if no [path authorization](/docs/v1/authorization#Route-based-authorization) is found.
 This method doesn't enjoy the protection of automatic error handling.

 - Update requests must be accompanied by a field indicating resource matches its last edited state, otherwise, a `Suphle\Exception\Explosives\EditIntegrityException` will be thrown.
 For this field to be active, the resource in question ought to be defined as update-protected.
 This exception's [default diffuser](/docs/v1/exceptions#Exception-diffusers) is `Suphle\Exception\Diffusers\StaleEditDiffuser`.
 It responds with received JSON payload or re-renders the previous markup and loaded fields, along with error indicators: